 History Major; Geography Minor

-My fledgling knowledge of Geographic Information Systems was expanded at Concordia when my history adviser suggested I take an Environmental Studies class on the subject.
+My fledgling knowledge of Geographic Information Systems was expanded at Concordia when my history advisor suggested I take an environmental studies class on the subject.

 Alexander Greff '11